Cracking-Sciences/Prisma-MIDI/README.md

-### Ignore Free Note
+### Free Note
 Whether you can trigger a key without a valid prisma note.
-Enable it to prevent hitting extra wrong keys.
+Disable it to prevent hitting extra wrong keys.

 ### Auto Follow

 For notes from a autoplay track, the defaut setting is letting them reach the end and trigger them with the velocity in the midi file.

-If velocity auto follow is enabled, the velocity to use will be the same as the last triggered prisma note.
+If velocity auto follow is enabled, the velocity to use will be the same as the latest triggered prisma notes (fading average).

 If timing auto follow is enabled, the trigger position will be the same as the last triggered prisma note (above the end and below the tolerate line).